Changissnz/selfinterest/README.md

 but in an unordered land, cause to escalate conflict.
 In gauging stability for a region, the opportunities available to an arbitrary individual to diverge from their prescribed routes are much more relevant than the regional industries available to that individual for possible employment.
 However, the two are intricately connected.
+The concept of the artificial axiom is thorough because it can describe any action that any individual does and any predominant belief promoted by any group of individuals.
+And as for the cause for these artificial axioms, the root is obviously self-interest.